Inference on the structure of gene regulatory networks: Different scenarios of inferring GRN structure

 \subsection{Scenario 9: phenotype, single-cell, one-time, non-interventional}

 In this scenario, we can neither perturb a gene nor measure the expression level of a gene.
-Since there is no information about genes in the data, we cannot infer the structure of GRN.
+Without information about genes in the data, we cannot infer the structure of GRN.